pingcap/docs/develop/dev-guide-use-views.md

 ## Limitation

-For more information about the limitations of views, see [Limitations of Views](/views.md#limitations).
+For limitations of views in TiDB, see [Limitations of Views](/views.md#limitations).

 ## Read More